-The Joint Nature Conservation Committee (JNCC) has a responsibility for reporting on the status of the UK's reefs, which is a habitat defined under Annex I of the Habitats Directive1.
+The Joint Nature Conservation Committee (JNCC) has a responsibility for reporting on the status of the UK's reefs, which is a habitat defined under Annex I of the Habitats Directive4.
 Reefs are made up of three sub-types: bedrock, stony and biogenic.
-DigHardSubstrate is therefore a useful product for JNCC in that it indicates the potential location and extent of bedrock reef and would benefit from it being updated as new data becomes available and methods are developed.
+DigHardSubstrate250 is a useful product for JNCC in that it indicates the potential location and extent of bedrock reef.
+The layer would benefit from being updated as new data becomes available and methods for spatial prediction are developed.

-In 2015 JNCC partially funded BGS and Cefas to carry out a semi-automated mapping of rock at the seabed surface in Charting Progress 2 (CP2) regions 3 and 4 (adjusted for the new EEZ boundary).
-The aim was to demonstrate a method that maximises the benefits of both automated mapping approaches and in-depth geological knowledge, and that would subsequently be applicable to other sea areas around the UK.
-The methods and results can be found in Diesing et al (2015) and are shown in Figure 1.
+In 2015, JNCC partially funded BGS and Cefas to carry out a semi-automated mapping of rock at the seabed surface in Charting Progress 2 (CP2) regions 3 and 4 (adjusted for the new EEZ boundary).
+The aim was to demonstrate a method that maximises the benefits of both automated mapping approaches and in-depth geological knowledge which could subsequently be applied to other sea areas around the UK.
+The methods and results can be found in Diesing et al (2015).
+In 2016 the work was extended to include CP2 region 2 and an extended region 1 (Downie et al 2016).
+Outputs from phases one and two are illustrated in Figure 1.

-1 Council Directive 92/43/EEC of 21 May 1992 on the conservation of natural habitats and of wild fauna and flora.
+4 Council Directive 92/43/EEC of 21 May 1992 on the conservation of natural habitats and of wild fauna and flora.
 Official Journal of the European Communities No L 206/7.